-Tag: linux
+Tag: Linux

 Libvips' resource usage and speed are unmatched, especially compared to ImageMagick.

 Today I discovered libvips, a command line utility and library to manipulate and process images, and I am impressed.
 I’ve been using ImageMagick and its fork, GraphicsMagick, for as long as I have had to process images from the CLI, and they work well for moderately-sized images.
 But lately, I have been preparing virtual texture datasets for Gaia Sky and the sizes of my images have increased exponentially.
 Right now I’m processing 64K and 128K images on the regular (that is 131072x65536 pixels), and ImageMagick just can’t do it reliably.
+It uses so much memory that it can’t even split a 64K image in a 32 GB RAM machine without running out of it.
+Running it with the suggested options to limit memory usage (--limit memory xx mb

-Trying out Sway and Wayland
+Trying Out Sway and Wayland

 Is Wayland ready for prime time yet?
 Find out here.